“The best way out is always through.” ― Robert Frost, American Poet

 Conflict resolution depends on how well leaders know themselves and those around them.
 Our personality assessment, Lumina Leader, increases managers’ awareness of their unique leadership style and shows them the impact that it has on their teams.
 It provides clear steps for leadership development.
 With Lumina Leader 360, managers can see themselves exactly as their employees do, for even greater understanding.

-A personality assessment like Lumina Leader helps managers to feel more confident in ambiguous situations and make better decisions.
-It shows every manager how to maximise strengths and remove limitations.
+A personality assessment like Lumina Leader helps you to feel more confident in ambiguous situations and make better decisions.
+It shows every leader how to maximise strengths and remove limitations.
 It shows them how to better influence their teams through improved communication, agile learning and conflict resolution.
 Organisations can be sure that every leader is truly adding value, motivating and empowering others, subsequently increasing turnover.

 “If we manage conflict constructively, we harness its energy for creativity and development.” – Kenneth Kaye, American Psychologist

 Addressing workplace conflict and challenging conversations head-on is like anything else: the more you practise, the better and more confident you’ll become.
-Managers must be sure:
+Leaders must be sure:

 - To think about location.
-Is a manager’s office always best?
+Is your office always best?
 Or neutral territory, such as a café or meeting room, where the power dynamic feels a bit more even and there’s no desk barrier?

 - To think about body language.
 Staying at eye level with the other person is best, so no one is physically above or below someone else.
 Leaning forward, nodding, smiling and positive, direct eye contact suggest positive engagement and intentions.